awslabs/damo/USAGE.md

 `damo show`
 -----------

-`damo show` take a snapshot of running DAMON's monitoring results and show it.
+`damo show` takes a snapshot of running DAMON's monitoring results and show it.

 For example: